-Do you know if your home insurance policy covers your jewelry or watches?
-Home insurance customers often ask us why our online quoting system asks them to choose a limit of coverage for jewelry, because they think other insurance policies automatically include coverage for jewelry.
-This is a dangerous assumption; in reality, most policies severely restrict the amount that will be paid in the event of loss or damage to jewelry and watches.
+Do you know if your home insurance policy covers your jewellery or watches?
+Home insurance customers often ask us why our online quoting system asks them to choose a limit of coverage for jewellery, because they think other insurance policies automatically include coverage for jewellery.
+This is a dangerous assumption; in reality, most policies severely restrict the amount that will be paid in the event of loss or damage to jewellery and watches.

 How do most home insurance policies work?

 Most home insurance policies will show a limit of coverage for your personal property, or for “contents” coverage on condo or tenant insurance policies.
 This section of the policy covers your personal effects, which often includes items like jewellery and watches.
 However, you need to look at the actual policy wording in order to understand that actual extent of coverage.
 With most home insurance providers, coverage for jewellery will be capped at a maximum of $6,000 or less per claim.
 This can be a significant problem, especially for customers who have purchased or accumulated a number of valuable pieces over time.

 For example: under many home insurance policies, a person with $20,000 of jewellery and watches will receive only $6,000 in the event that all of their items are stolen – that person would lose $14,000 of value.
 Furthermore, customers who do not actually own any jewellery or watches still pay a premium that includes coverage for this kind of property – even though they might never need to claim for it.

 How is Square One different?

 Here at Square One, we’ve taken a different approach.
 Our comprehensive home, condo and tenant policies do not automatically include coverage for jewellery; this way, customers who don’t need or want to insure these items can choose not to, reducing the amount of their policy’s premium.
 Customers who do wish to insure jewellery can then add on exactly the amount of coverage they need, for a premium based exactly on their amount of coverage.